mennetorelli/Plumberz/README.md

 We tried to impelement a distributed version of the wordcount of the previous section, where the client reads from the file and sends a stream of `ByteString` to the server, and the server does the computation to the `HashMap` and replies to the client with the result.

+Both the server and the client code are contained respectively in the [server.hs](code/server.hs) and [client.hs](code/client.hs) files.

 This is the server code: